AdaCore/spark2014/docs/ug/alfa.rst

 * unchecked conversion: unchecked conversion;
 * unsupported construct: any other unsupported construct.

-GNATprove details which features in Alfa but not yes implemented are used
+GNATprove outputs which features in Alfa but not yes implemented are used
 [using brackets]:

 * aggregate: array or record aggregate;